Sclerosis means hardness and derma means skin. There are several types of scleroderma among both children and adults.

 - Palm Plants Keratoderma / Scleroatrophic Syndrome / Huriez Syndrome

 - Sarcoidosis of the skin

 The treatment varies and must be considered by a specialist.
 By just a little patchy changes (morpha), medications are not necessary.
 Smaller skin changes can be camouflaged with makeup.
 Some children receive cortisone cream (for example Dermovate) on the skin.

 - Linear scleroderma is more often treated with systemic cortisone (Prednisone) tablets and Methotrexate (tablets or injections).
 Experience indicates that the treatment reduces growth disorders in some patients

 - Physical therapy may be appropriate to prevent tight skin causing permanent stiffness of the joints, and one may strengthen any weak muscles

-- If growth disorder causes leg length differences (more than 1,5 - 2cm), the orthopedist may consider surgical treatment (Epiphysiodesis) is relevant
+- If the growth disorder causes a difference in leg length (more than 1,5 - 2cm), the orthopedist can consider surgical treatment (Epiphysiodesis) is relevant

 - A European specialist group (SHARE) here made recommendations.
 They emphasize the following